31 August 2016

 For 16 years, Promax Access Ltd has been the UK’s premier supplier of compact tracked access platforms.
-Our innovative range of narrow and low ground pressure spider lift access platforms are lightweight and can operate indoors on fragile floors and outdoors on gardens and drive ways, without damaging fragile surfaces.
-They are designed to pass through a standard doorway or gateway, and travel along a narrow path or corridor.
+Our innovative range of narrow and low ground pressure spider lift access platforms are lightweight.
+They not only operate indoors on fragile floors but also outdoors on gardens and driveways, without damaging fragile surfaces.
+The design will pass through a standard doorway or gateway, and travel along a narrow path or corridor.

-In extreme or unusual environments, tracked access platforms offer significant benefits over wheels by improving safety, stability or functionality.
-They can access and operate safely in challenging locations and unique conditions, offering an extra level of flexibility to get the job completed.
+In extreme or unusual environments, tracked spiderlift access platforms offer significant benefits over wheeled platforms.
+They improve safety, stability and functionality.
+Our machines will access and operate safely in challenging locations and unique conditions.
+Also offering an extra level of flexibility that will get the job done.

-There are a number of benefits to buying and owning access equipment:
+There are a number of benefits to buying an access platform:

 – They are the fastest and safest solution to lift people and equipment up to hard to reach places